cedricwalter/cedricwalter.github.io/_posts/switzerland/_disabled/2006-05-14-import-your-motorcycle-in-switzerland.md

 ## How to convert your driving permit…

-This is probably the most easier part, You’ll have to
+This is probably the easier part, You’ll have to

 - Fill a paper and do a vision test (cost me 10 CHF)
 - Provide an identity picture.